Welcome to The House of Agnes

 quality one expects at the House of Agnes.

-Breakfast, set out in wood-panelled Quadrant room is a highlight; a cold buffet greets all guests with a selection of fresh fruit, juices, cereals, pastries, yoghurts and preserves.
+Breakfast, set out in wood-panelled Quadrant room is a highlight; a cold buffet greets all guests with a selection of fresh fruit, juices, cereals, pastries, yogurts and preserves.
 This is followed by a freshly cooked Kentish breakfast or our 'Special of the Day' using local produce such as homemade sausages and free-range farm eggs which is hugely popular and a great way to start the day.
-Vegetarians are also well catered for.
+Vegetarians and those with special dietary requirements are also well catered for.

 House of Agnes was featured on

-Channel 4’s ‘Four In A Bed’ and was awarded the highest score in all categories by fellow B&B owners - Watch it on 4oD - Series 2, episodes 46 - 50
+Channel 4’s ‘Four In A Bed’ and was awarded the highest score in all categories by fellow B&B owners - To watch it on 4oD - Just Google 'House of Agnes 4 in a bed'